"The most important shot in golf

 - Nominated for Golf Instructor of the Year in 2019, San Diego PGA Chapter

-- Nominated for Player Development of the Year 2019, San Diego PGA Chapter
+- Nominated for Player Development Award 2019, San Diego PGA Chapter

 - Nominated for Teacher of the Year 2020, San Diego PGA Chapter

 - Proud winner of the Player Development of the Year award 2020, San Diego PGA Chapter

 My teaching philosophy begins with solid fundamentals (P.G.A. -Posture, Grip, Alignment).
 Proper ball contact is also of utmost importance.
 Without it, direction and distance means nothing.
 Generally speaking, I am more concerned with what the body is doing and how the body movements are affecting the arms and hands, and not the other way around.
 Tempo, connection, and swinging in balance are essential for good ball striking.
 It is important for me to understand my student’s goals, and to assess their level of commitment in order to achieve those goals.